WOTS Up 2

 Breaking WOTS algorithm

-Given the fact that WOTS stands for Winternitz One-Time Signature, and we have $20$ signatures with the same private key, it should be feasible to break the algorithm.
+Given the fact that WOTS stands for Winternitz One-Time Signature, and we have

 The signature works as follows.
 Let’s take the first message as example: